saamerm/desktop-tutorial/articles/README.md

 #### Back story
 Some of you might wonder how  I figure this out, so I wanted to share the story to hopefully encourage you.
 I have subscribed to the [Android subreddit](https://www.reddit.com/r/androiddev/) through which I learn about the latest features.
 When I heard about the in-app reviews on Android, I was curious to implement it in my app too, but then I researched and learnt that Microsoft's Xamarin team would [not create a support package for this Android library](https://github.com/xamarin/GooglePlayServicesComponents/issues/221) like they usually do.
 But luckily I found [Patrick Getzman](https://github.com/PatGet)'s nuget but it only implemented PlayCore v1.7.2.
 Since v1.8 is needed for in-app reviews, so I [created an issue](https://github.com/PatGet/XamarinPlayCoreUpdater/issues/2).

 22 days later, I had a deadline creeping, so I decided to procrastinate and find anything to do instead, so I decided to update that bindings library to v1.8.
 With many mouse scrolls and key taps, I followed [this video](https://www.youtube.com/watch?v=NyqxScrnJKw) by Jonathan Dick (LINK) and got the .AAR file for v1.8 [from Android](https://developer.android.com/guide/playcore#native).
-Then, I was able to use the [Official Android documentation](https://developer.android.com/guide/playcore/in-app-review/kotlin-java#java), the example already in [Pat's repository](https://github.com/PatGet/XamarinPlayCoreUpdater), along with lots of trial and error to figure out the renderer too.
+Then, I was able to use the [Official Android documentation](https://developer.android.com/guide/playcore/in-app-review/kotlin-java#java), the example already in [Pat's repository](https://github.com/PatGet/XamarinPlayCoreUpdater), along with lots of trial and error to figure out the native service too.
 I will also be presenting this in October's [Rochester Xamarin meetup](https://twitter.com/rocxamarin).
 If you use this in your apps, please share screenshots with [me](https://twitter.com/rocxamarin), or you can just say Hi!